Kommander Orsus Zoktavir

-- Arcane Dementia can strike at the worst moment; there's no other caster, who can potentially start the turn with fewer focus, than a Journeyman Warcaster.
-Power-up eased the situation a bit, but be prepared to distribute focus accordingly.
+- Arcane Dementia can strike at the worst moment; there's no other caster who can potentially start the turn with fewer focus than a Journeyman Warcaster.
+Mk3's introduction of Power-Up eased the situation a bit, but be prepared to distribute focus accordingly.

 - At the forefront, with a medium base - it is hard to shelter him, and despite his impressive stat-line, he's not unkillable